frederic-perez/AmE-dictionary/data/idioms.md

 __get the knack of__ :three: To learn how to do something competently or well after a certain period of practice or development. _Wow, you’re really getting the knack of playing piano!_
 __get the sniffles__ To catch a cold, usually a minor one. _My daughter seems to have gotten the sniffles from someone at daycare._
 __get the the green light__ To receive permission to proceed with some action or task.
 Likened to the green light of a traffic signal.
-__get this show on the road__ To promptly begin or get something started.
+__get this show on the road__ :two: To promptly begin or get something started. _Sorry for the delay, folks.
+I think we’re ready to get this show on the road._
 __get through to (someone or something)__ To make someone understand what you are trying to say.
 __get to grips with (someone or something)__
 __get to grips__